annh3/annh3.github.io/content/index.md

 ## Start here

-- [[diffusion/index|Diffusion theory]] — the main thread: score matching,
+- [[diffusion/elbo_diffusion|ELBO for diffusion models]] — a review of the ELBO and connection to diffusion model objective.
-  SDEs, sampling, and guidance.
+- [[theory/pcps|How structured do pcp queries need to be?]] — musings on probabilistically checkable proofs, since I studied cs theory during my masters.

 ## Elsewhere